BabbleSim/ext_NRF52_hw_models/docs/UART.md

 ### Backends:

-Today there is only 1 backend to choose from:
+Today there are 2 backends to choose from:
+ * The loopback backend
- * The FIFO backend.
+ * The FIFO backend

+#### The Loopback backend

+This backend just connects an instance Tx to its Rx, including the RTS and CTS signals.
+While having minimal overhead.

 #### The FIFO backend